mnemnion/JLpeg.jl/Plans.md

 unusual, but the structure means that any interruption before the final closing element would fail the match in an ordinary PEG parser.

+This is fairly easy to do: we're in a `while` loop, so just `break` on the instruction.
+Then check `vm.running`, if it's still true, follow the `onsuspend` codepath.

+Proposal is

 ### String generation

 This has been on the long-term plan for a long time, and debugging the MultiSets got